adriandarian/Floxtime/DEPLOYMENT.md

 1. Switch to List View
 2. Find your entry
 3. Click the delete button
-4. Enter your access code when prompted
+4. Enter your phone number when prompted

 ## Troubleshooting